jesstytam/specieshindex/paper.md

 ## Connecting to BASE

-Having a whitelisted IP address is essential when gaining access to the BASE database, which users can accomplish at https://www.base-search.net/about/en/contact.php.
+Having a whitelisted IP address is essential when gaining access to the BASE database, which you can get on https://www.base-search.net/about/en/contact.php.
 A token or API key, however, is not required.
 Only count functions, e.g. `CountSpT()` and `CountSpTAK()`, are available as BASE does not return citation counts.
 Hence, index calculations will also be unavailable using this database.

 ## Example

 The following example will demonstrate the calculation of various indices with citation records from Scopus.
-The species' binomial name (i.e. Latin name) or genus name (using functions such as `FetchGenusT()`) is required for the extraction:
+The species' binomial name (e.g. *Sarcophilus harrisii*) or genus name (e.g. *Sarcophilus*) is required for the extraction:

 ```{r}
 # Extract citation data